mathemacode/job-searching/README.md

 The way you do this is by leading a research project - or at least being a part of one.
-A research project of significant depth and coverage of a field's general acceptance criteria (ex. the entire data science process that I mentioned before) will give you a heightened sense of not only how all the pieces of the data science field fit together to help inform a business decision, but also how complex it will become in a large corporation to manage these operations, and how building these processes to "scale-up" is so important.
+A research project of significant depth and coverage of a field's general acceptance criteria (ex. the entire data science process that I mentioned before) will give you a heightened sense of not only how all the pieces of the data science field fit together to help inform a business decision, but also how complex it will become in a large corporation to manage these operations, and all the while gaining more understanding of the entire scope of the field.

 **This is exactly what a lot of newcomer STEM graduates miss** - the balance between knowing the technical skills required to do the work, versus the overarching skill required to make the work fit a business interest.
+This "overarching skill" is all the processes that are not listed as homework or technical skill - it is the understanding of the field that you're working in as a whole so that you can see what piece of the puzzle you are working on and know that things should be done a certain way to best benefit the business and all the folks down the line of what you're working on.

+The more you learn about your field, the easier it will be to impress recruiters and senior level workers during interviews when they ask you questions that you can add in your own thoughts about how it would be best to do something / the "best practices" in making, for example, a data science model as effective as it could be, after you answer their question about which model would you chose for a specific situation.
+Or talking about how you did something specific as part of your research project that is relevant to the question at hand - and why this was important for the project's sucess.

+**Elaboration is extraordinarily helpful for a recruiter to judge your knowledge and capability**.
+These added displays of knowledge in an interview that show you understand not just the material - but also how the material and what you'll be doing in the job relates to the broader picture of the company - will increase your chances of getting the job.